SS Bates Victory

 SS Bates Victory was a World War II Victory ship named after Bates College in Maine.

 The ship was a standard Victory cargo type VC2-S-AP2 constructed by the California Shipbuilding Corporation, in Los Angeles for the United States Maritime Commission (MC).

 World War II

-The keel was laid down on March 9, 1945, with launch and christening as Bates Victory in Los Angeles Harbor at midnight on May 2, 1945.
+Her keel was laid down on March 9, 1945.
+She was launched and christened as Bates Victory in Los Angeles Harbor at midnight on May 2, 1945.
 The ship was completed and delivered to the War Shipping Administration (WSA) on May 26, 1945.
 The General Steamship Corporation operated the ship under agreement with WSA until July 3, 1946.
 At that time the wartime operating agreement with General Steamship was changed to a bareboat charter to American Export Lines, first by WSA and when that organization was abolished after the war under MC auspices.
-On March 17, 1948 the ship was turned over under MC agreement to A. L. Burbank & Company and she laid up in the Reserve Fleet in the Hudson River Reserve Fleet.
+On March 17, 1948, the ship was turned over under MC agreement to A. L. Burbank & Company and she laid up in the Reserve Fleet in the Hudson River Reserve Fleet.